 The first signs of Valsartan-related liver damage may appear within the first two months of usage.
 If a patient continues taking it, the liver damage may progress to cholestasis, a dangerous condition in which blockage prevents bile from flowing from the liver.
 Decreased liver function prevents the body from clearing contaminants from the body, allowing a build-up of dangerous chemicals and further injury.

-NDMA is considered a probable human carcinogen, and batches of Valsartan that have been contaminated with it may cause cancerous tumors to form in almost any organ with which it comes into contact.
+NDMA is considered a probable human carcinogen, and batches of Valsartan contaminated with it may cause cancerous tumors to form in almost any organ with which it comes into contact.
 Long-term use may increase the risk of:

 - Liver cancer